The Ultimate Guide to End Arguing And Fighting

 If the relationship is important enough, I will then take action to correct it.

-Over the past twenty years I’ve written over thirty vision statements for issue that seem to rear their ugly head from time to time.
-When I first write them I modify them a lot until I have the details mapped out on how I want my future responses to be.
+Over the past twenty years I’ve written over thirty vision statements for issue that seem to rear their ugly head from time-to-time.
+I modify them a lot until I have the details mapped out on how I want my future responses to be.

 The vision statement is like a guide or a touchstone.
 It helps you to navigate when your emotions are nudging you in the wrong direction.
 When fear wants to run the show.
 It helps you to see the “devil in the details.”